Janimarton/stack-dojo/README.md

 # Stack dojo
-This is a stack implementation, with unit tests.
+This is a stack implementation in java8, with junit5 unit tests.